Skip to main content

 We are currently building a conversational budget agent that does something no general-purpose tool will ever do: it engages the right stakeholders at the right moments — the Executive Director for strategic context, the Finance Committee Chair for governance priorities, the fundraising director for revenue targets, department heads for operating expenses, HR for staffing projections.
 It coordinates their inputs, resolves conflicts, and once the designated financial authority approves the consolidated plan, publishes the final budget directly to QuickBooks Online.

 This is not a form-filling workflow.
-It is an agent that understands non-profit budget structures, fund accounting logic, and the governance relationships that determine how decisions get made inside a charitable organization.
+It is an agent that understands non-profit budget structures, fund accounting logic, and the governance relationships that determine how decisions get made inside a charitable organisation.
 No general-purpose AI platform will build this, because no general-purpose AI platform has been in the budget meetings we have been in.

 04·Chapter